Origin of spin reorientation and intrinsic anomalous Hall effect in the kagome ferrimagnet TbMn6Sn6: Results and Discussion

 Fig. \ref{F2}(d) uses Curie-Weiss parameters fitted to existing neutron powder diffraction data \cite{Idrissi1991}.
 As Fig. S3 shows, the fitting is very good.
 By equating $E_{anis}$ [Eq.
 (2)] to the single-site Zeeman energy at $B$ = $B_{sr}$, given by

 where $\mu_B$ is the Bohr magneton, a fitted curve for $\mu_0B_{sr}(T)$ is generated in Fig. 2(c) with $K_{Mn} = - 8.96\times10^{-2}$ meV$\mu_B^{-2}$ and $K_{Tb}$ = 0.136 meV$\mu_B^{-2}$.
 The negative sign of $K_{Mn}$ indicates that the Mn sublattice favors the easy-plane magnetization direction.
 Conversely, the positive sign of $K_{Tb}$ indicates that the Tb sublattice favors the easy-magnetization direction along the $c$-axis due to a hexagonal crystal field splitting, as discussed above.
 Moreover, because Tb$^{3+}$ is a heavier ion, the magnitude of $K_{Tb}$ is significantly larger than $K_{Mn}$, thereby contributing more to $E_{anis}$ for a given $M_i$ \cite{Ke}.
 Therefore, the remarkable agreement of the fitted curve [Fig. \ref{F2}(c)] with the experimental data reveals that the spin-reorientation phase diagram is quantitatively described by the temperature dependencies of $M_{Mn}$ and $M_{Tb}$.
 The calculated values for $\mathcal{MAE}_{Mn}(T)$ and $\mathcal{MAE}_{Tb}(T)$ are shown in Fig. \ref{F2}(d) by red and blue solid lines, respectively.
 Analogous to $M_{Mn}$ and $M_{Tb}$, respectively, $\mathcal{MAE}_{Mn}$ remains relatively constant from around 300 K down to zero temperature whereas $\mathcal{MAE}_{Tb}$ dramatically increases with decreasing temperature.
 At $T_{sr}$, $\mathcal{MAE}_{Mn}\sim -\mathcal{MAE}_{Tb}$, revealing that the spin reorientation transition at zero-field occurs when the two competing anisotropy energies of the two sublattice FiM system cancel out.
 In the ground state, $\mathcal{MAE}_{Mn} = - 0.47$ meV per Mn and $\mathcal{MAE}_{Tb} = 10.0$ meV per Tb.
 To understand the contributions of Heisenberg exchange and single-site anisotropy terms within $\mathcal{MAE}_{Mn}$, we compare with the YMn$_6$Sn$_6$ compound.
 A recent study by Ghimire et al. \cite{Ghimire2021} estimated $\mathcal{MAE}_{Mn}$ for YMn$_6$Sn$_6$ in ground state to be $\sim -0.12$ meV per Mn atom.
 By assuming the single-site anisotropy on Mn- and Tb-sub-lattices coexist independently, we argue the larger magnitude of $\mathcal{MAE}_{Mn}$ for Tb166 arises from $J_{Mn-Tb}$ exchange.
 Recently, Lee et al. \cite{Ke} calculated magnetic anisotropy of Tb166 excluding Tb $f$-electrons to be $-1.7/2=-0.85$ meV.
 This large value can be assigned to the anisotropy of the $d$ electrons on Tb, included in Ref. \cite{Ke} together with that of Mn.
+Please note that in Fig. \ref{F2}(c) we only show spin-reorientation fields above $T\approx 200$ K. The reason is that the formalism presented above models single-site magnetic anisotropies as quadratic functions of the fluctuation-average moments.
+This is a good approximation for Mn d-electrons, but for Tb it is known\cite{Ke} to include large quartic and even sextic terms; this makes the quadratic approximation increasingly less reliable at low temperatures, where the average magnetic moment on Tb is large.